cacomixl/GEOG-28602/README.md

 ## Conclusion

+This was a really fun exercise for me in visualization!

 One thing I struggled with was that, whatever I did, dots for certain ethnic groups tended to get placed on top of other dots, creating an illusion (when viewed from far enough away) that those groups have larger, denser populations than they do.
 I heard that tippecanoe for Mapbox might be a solution for this, but I was struggling to even get tippecanoe on my laptop at all, so I decided to simply deal with the fact of the uneven distribution.
 In this future I would like to find a solution to this, but in the meantime I still think it looks pretty and tells a story!
 I also wasn't able to make a legend in Mapbox.
 I realized too late that this requires knowledge of Javascript, which I have no familiarity with, and a Mapbox.js platform that I didn't quite understand.
 This very much hampers the map reader's ability to figure out what's going on, and if not a legend I'd at least like to find a way to express the meaning of the map colors to any reader who's looking at the project.